 The Capital of the Netherlands

 What is the capital of the Netherlands?
-On Sporcle, we consider it to be Amsterdam, but the answer is a bit more complicated than that.
+Most people consider it to be Amsterdam, but the answer is a bit more complicated than that.
 Located in The Hague, you will find the Dutch parliament and government, as well as the Supreme Court and the Council of State.

 Hmm…that sure sounds like a capital to us.
 So what gives?
 Is Amsterdam or The Hague capital of the Netherlands?